-Working alongside the property’s developer, Javeri Capital, OPEN AWD helped convert its five floors into luxury apartments.
+Working alongside the property’s developer, Javeri Capital, OPEN AWD supplied the windows for its five floors of its luxury apartments.
 Located in the heart of Downtown Manhattan’s fashionable SoHo district, 10 Greene Street is the oldest cast-iron building on its block.

 Greene Street is one of several blocks which make up the SoHo-Cast Iron Historic District.
 The district is famed for its extensive and unique use of cast-iron as a central component in its buildings.

 10 Greene Street features typical, double-hung windows, and three classic, solid wooden doors on its first floor.
-A unique, sloped skylight was also installed on the building’s rear elevation.
+A unique, sloped skylight was also designed for the building’s rear elevation.
 The fifth floor and rooftop is home to a three-story penthouse.
-This stunning penthouse boasts an ultramodern façade, cutting-edge glazing, a walkable skylight.
+This stunning penthouse boasts an ultramodern façade, cutting-edge glazing, and a walkable skylight.
 It also features a sliding door which leads out onto its own rooftop terrace.

 For the project, OPEN AWD were responsible for:

 ● Firstly, carefully reproducing the design of the original storefront doors on the first floor.
 This included the decorative wooden panels.

 ●Secondly, making sure to modernize the windows in order to make them more energy efficient.
 This would offer more effective protection against drafts, improve their durability and ease of use.

 ● Thirdly, carefully redesigning the window units and brickmold to restore the building’s historic look.
 The installation was carried out by trained and certified installation specialists.